 For three years, Jesus walked with and taught his disciples.
 He dared to love those cast aside by society.
 He healed the sick, turned unbelieving hearts toward God, and challenged those who believed they held the ultimate power.

-Before Jesus’ crucifixion all of his wishy-washy disciples ran away in fear of meeting the same fate.
+Before Jesus’ crucifixion, all of his wishy-washy disciples ran away in fear of meeting the same fate.
 (Just a little reminder here: the women stayed!
 You know that, right?
 Power to the women!)
-Anyway, the manly men finally came out of hiding and ran head-long into Jesus transfigured.
+Anyway, the manly men finally came out of hiding and ran headlong into Jesus transfigured.
 There was now no denying that what they witnessed they were compelled to share with a lost and hurting world.
 That reality released within them an unshakable love beyond their human capacity.

-Confession time!
+Confession time.
 For as long as I can remember, I have wanted to be an “instrument” of God’s love on my own terms, just like the disciples, and I blew it – big time – just like they did!
-BUT, I’m still breathing so I still have time for a course correction.
+But I’m still breathing, so I still have time for a course correction.
 Sooooo, let me get all my “stuff” out there now and pray for that clean slate God is so good at freely offering us.
 You might want to fasten your seatbelt!

-After my husband and I were married I became a card-carrying member of the Catholic Church.
-Then with a cross around my neck and a big fish on the bumper of my car I sat and waited for the angels to break out in song.
+After my husband and I were married, I became a card-carrying member of the Catholic Church.
+Then with a cross around my neck and a big fish on the bumper of my car, I sat and waited for the angels to break out in song.
 It never happened.
-I never got so much as a thumbs up or attagirl.
+I never got so much as a thumbs up or atta girl.

-For several years after my official dunking I still lived in a state of doubt, always questioning the very essence of my faith.
-I read the Bible from front to back even though my eyes glazed over trying to wrestle with the Old Testament.
-Still, I came away from that experience believing I now knew everything about everything God, Jesus, Spirit and leprechauns (Okay not leprechauns, I just threw that in to see if you were paying attention), but God, Jesus, and Spirit, yes!
+For several years after my official dunking, I still lived in a state of doubt, always questioning the very essence of my faith.
+I read the Bible from front to back even though my eyes glazed over, trying to wrestle with the Old Testament.
+Still, I came away from that experience believing I now knew everything about everything God, Jesus, Spirit, and leprechauns (Okay, not leprechauns, I just threw that in to see if you were paying attention), but God, Jesus, and Spirit, yes!

 Jesus side-eyed me for my attitude more times than I care to admit!

 Then, one fine day in 2006, I was accepted into a graduate program at Aquinas Institute of Theology!
 Yeah, surprised the hell out of me too!
-Now I thought I would have even more ammunition in my arsenal to judge and condemn you while promoting myself.
+Now, I thought I would have even more ammunition in my arsenal to judge and condemn others while promoting myself.
 Sweet!
 I have shared my experiences at Aquinas in previous posts.
 So, let me just say that, like Paul, I was knocked off my high horse and taken to task because of an arrogant assessment of myself.
 It was not pretty.

 I now trust that the God I long to surrender to also longs for me.
-The God who knew his Son would suffer terribly and die showed us his unwavering love and mercy, compassion and forgiveness in the person of Jesus.
+The God who knew his Son would suffer terribly and die showed us his unwavering love and mercy, compassion, and forgiveness in the person of Jesus.
 John 15:12-13 tells us: “My command is this: Love each other as I have loved you.
 Greater love has no one than this: to lay down one’s life for one’s friends.”

 A Blessed Easter to you all!